kevgo/run-that-app/README.md

 - `--log=domain`: enable logging for the given domain
   - see the available domains by running with all logging enabled
 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
-This is useful if non-essential applications shouldn't break test scripts.
+This is useful if non-essential applications shouldn't break automation if they are not available.
-- `--update`: updates the versions in `.tool-versions` automation if they are not available.
+- `--update`: updates the versions in `.tool-versions`
 - `--which`: displays the path to the installed executable of the given application
 - `--version` or `-V`: displays the version of run-that-app